 The Betty & Gordon Moore Library holds Cambridge University Library main working collections in mathematics (both pure and applied), mathematical statistics, and allied physical sciences, including relevant material received under Legal Deposit legislation.

-No longer a single-copy library it also holds high-use mathematical texts from core reading lists as well as the collections of the Applied Mathematics (DAMTP), Pure Mathematics & Mathematical Statistics (DPMMS) and Isaac Newton Institute libraries.
+No longer a single-copy library it also holds high-use mathematical texts from core reading lists as well as the former collections of the Applied Mathematics (DAMTP), Pure Mathematics & Mathematical Statistics (DPMMS) and Isaac Newton Institute libraries.

 A large collection of older mathematical material is retained at the main University Library building on West Road.